‘His life is different now’: Michael Schumacher update given by close friend

 The seven-time word champion’s health condition has been shrouded in secrecy in the decade since, with his wife Corinna insistent on protecting his privacy as he continues to recover.

-Todt, who worked with Schumacher during his historic five titles in a row from 2000-2004, has been the most regular source of vague updates about the German, admitting in the past he has watched F1 races with Schumacher.
+Todt, who worked with Schumacher during his historic five titles in a row from 2000-2004, has been the most regular source of updates about the German, admitting in the past he has watched F1 races with Schumacher and now the Frenchman has spoken about the Ferrari legend again.

 “Michael is here, so I don’t miss him,” Todt told L’Equipe this week.